btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 - Master-slave-vagrant.sh
 - LAMP.sh

-the **Master-slave-vagrant.sh** file hold the script that deploys a master and slave ubuntu vagrant machine with a static ip address.
+The **Master-slave-vagrant.sh** file hold the script that deploys a master and slave ubuntu vagrant machine with a static ip address.

 > slave: 192.168.20.11